 Hagerstown is less urban and offers a variety of outdoor activities including boating or fishing along the canal in Chesapeake and Ohio Canal National Park.
 Hagerstown offers multiple festivals throughout the year, including a historical farmer’s market.
 Hagerstown is also home to the Washington County Museum of Fine Arts which features the work of artists throughout the world.

 Cost of Living & Taxes

 Recently, the Washington D.C. metro area has been named the highest-income metropolitan area in the nation, rising above the San Francisco Bay area.
-The median household income is $72,800 and it includes two of the highest median household income counties in the United States, Loudoun and Fairfax counties.
-That being said, the area has a cost of living index higher than the national average.
+The median household income is $72,800 and it includes two of the highest median household income counties in the United States, Loudoun, and Fairfax counties.
+The area has a cost-of-living index higher than the national average.

 The cost of living in Hagerstown is much lower than the rest of the area, partially due to lower housing costs.
 Social security is not taxed in Maryland but other income taxes can be high, especially since counties can levy additional tax above and beyond the usual 2% to 6% state income tax.